uoftgasa/uoftgasa.github.io/markdown/index.md

 ### Thesis Committee

-The thesis committee is intended to provide students with valuable context for their project, by incorporating voices of faculty not directly involved i
+The thesis committee is intended to provide you with valuable context for their project, by incorporating voices of faculty not directly involved in your thesis work.
+Thesis committees are typically 3 faculty, although that number may increase if you have co-supervisors.
+Students should meet with their thesis committee in the months of October and March, composing a report of their progress for each meeting.

 ### Thesis